¼cupjalapeno, finely chopped, plus 8 slices for garnishpickled or fresh

 After your second fold, shape once more into a 8x4" rectangle, and straighten out the edges with your hands or a bench scraper.

-Transfer to the baking sheet, brush with a little heavy creamy, sprinkle with flakey salt, and top each biscuit with a sliced jalapeno.
+Transfer to the baking sheet, brush with a little heavy creamy, sprinkle with flaky salt, and top each biscuit with a sliced jalapeño.

-Bake for 18-22 minutes or until golden brown.
+Bake for 18-22 minutes or until golden brown, rotating the baking sheet at the halfway mark.

 When they're done, transfer to a wire rack, and let cool 10 minutes before eating.
 Enjoy!